 In the science and technology section in the UPSC syllabus, the Indian space program and Indian satellites are important for the IAS exam.
 In this article, you will read about the Indian space program especially satellites and space missions.

 - Scientific satellites

-Indian space programme includes research in zones like earth sciences, astrophysics, astronomy, atmospheric sciences and theoretical physics.
+The Indian space programme includes research in zones like earth sciences, astrophysics, astronomy, atmospheric sciences, and theoretical physics.
 A sequence of sounding rockets is accessible for atmospheric research.
-A number of scientific appliances have been flown on satellites principally to direct extraterrestrial X-ray and gamma-ray rupture.
+Several scientific appliances have been flown on satellites principally to direct extraterrestrial X-ray and gamma-ray rupture.

 Indian Space Program UPSC